What is IgA nephropathy?

 How can doctors tell if I have IgA nephropathy?

-If doctors find protein in your urine after having urine test test, they may suspect IgA nephropathy.
+If doctors find protein in your urine after having your urine tested, they may suspect IgA nephropathy.
 Because other kidney problems can cause protein in your urine, the only way doctors can be sure you have IgA nephropathy is by performing a kidney biopsy.
 A kidney biopsy is a surgery where doctors take out a very small piece of tissue from your kidneys to look at it under a microscope.

 You can find out you have IgA nephropathy at any age, but 8 out of 10 (80%) people with IgA nephropathy are diagnosed between ages 16 and 35.
 IgA nephropathy is rare in children.